2018 Moscow–Constantinople schism: Russian invasion of Ukraine and other churches

 In February 2023, Bartholomew re-installed five Lithuanian priests of the ROC which were expelled for "canonical violations" but he accused the ROC of having them expelled for their opposition to the war.
 In early 2024, the Ecumenical Patriarchate founded the Exarchate of the Ecumenical Patriarchate in Lithuania challenging the Russian Orthodox Diocese of Lithuania.
 It was legally recognized by the Lithuanian government on 7 February 2024.

 The Romanian Orthodox Church came into some conflict with both the ROC and OCU, additionally to lesser extend with the OUC-KP, over the jurisdiction over Moldova and Bukovina respectively.

 On 20 August 2024, the Verkhovna Rada passed the Law of Ukraine "On the Protection of the Constitutional Order in the Field of Activities of Religious Organizations" banning the UOC-MP.
 UOC-MP was accused of "justifying the crimes against their own people" and the law is said to "serve the protection of the national security and freedom of religion".
 The same day, Estonian Orthodox Church of the Moscow Patriarchate (EOC-MP) declared unilaterally their autocephaly.
 A request to legally change their name to "Estonian Christian Orthodox Church" (Eesti Kristlik Õigeusu Kiri) was denied.
 On 9 April 2025, the Riigikogu passed a bill banning ties of churches to the ROC in regards to the EOC-MP.
 On 24 April, Alar Karis vetoed the law, while Minister of the Interior Igor Taro announced that he will continue the plans.
+In July 2026, the Estonian Ministry of the Interior gave the EOC-MP six months to break ties with the ROC.

 On 27 May 2025, the UOC-MP held their third anniversary of the Feofaniyevsky Council where it declared autocephaly but a proposal to fully break with the ROC and return to a communion with Constantinople was not passed.

 In June 2025, a conflict broke out between the pro-Russian Abkhazian Orthodox Church and the pro-Constantinople Holy Metropolis of Abkhazia over the New Athos Monastery, neither are recognised by the other Orthodox churches.